guemues/generated-images/README.md

 ### Get a github account

 Go [github.com](https://github.com/) and get an account.
 Hello world.
+Share your username with me.

 ### Intall git?